kiksotik/hdc/README.md

 ## Contributing
 I'm a newbie to open-source and am grateful for any suggestion on how to be a better maintainer.
-Also any feedback on how I could improve the setup of the repo or the architecture of the protocol is greatly appreciated.
+The HDC-spec is currently work in progress; any feedback on how I could improve HDC is very welcome.
-Note, however, that I'm currently still setting up this repo and its content is still work in progress, thus any PR might suffer from this initial chaos.
+Pull-requests are not yet appropriate at this point in time, since I'm still rearranging the folder structure of this repository.

 ## License
 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [``LICENSE.txt``](https://github.com/kiksotik/hdc/blob/main/LICENSE.txt) for more information.

 ## Contact